Wondering what the best things to do in Malaga are? Here are our picks for the top things to do when visiting this magical seaside city!

 Another popular day trip from Malaga is Ronda where you can see the stunning bridge that highlights the city.

-It’s most convenient to take day trips from Málaga if you’ve rented a car, which gives you the freedom to travel around the region at your own pace, stopping when you feel like it.
-Click the button below to compare the price of cars!
+It’s most convenient to take day trips from Malaga if you’ve rented a car.
+This gives you the freedom to travel around the region at your own pace, stopping when you feel like it.
+Click the button below to compare the price of cars.

 Where to Stay in Malaga